 The Office of Residence Life employs students to help create and maintain a safe educational environment in the residence halls.
-Carefully selected and trained head residents, resident advisers, and fraternity house assistants are assigned to each residence hall community or chapter house.
+Carefully selected and trained head residents and resident advisers are assigned to each residential community.
 The staff is charged with helping students achieve their academic goals and to derive maximum benefits from group living.
 Staff members articulate the philosophy and policies of the Office of Residence Life, the College, and the house corporation, if applicable, to their residents, and in turn, represent the needs of residential students to the administration.

-Students are encouraged to build relationships with their assigned staff member and seek his/her advice whenever necessary.
+Students are encouraged to build relationships with their assigned staff member and seek their advice whenever necessary.